-- The recent confirmation that the bodies of 215 children were buried in unmarked graves at the former Kamloops Indian Residential School in B.C. and the revelation of 751 unmarked graves at the Marieval Indian Residential School in Saskatchewan has been deeply upsetting and unsettling. - Our deepest condolences to the First Nations community in Tk'emlúps te Secwépemc Territory and to the Cowessess First Nation community, and to all Indigenous peoples grieving this troubling and heart wrenching news. - We honour the survivors, families, and children who never returned home.
+- The Tk'emlúps te Secwépemc First Nation have revealed that remains of 215 children were buried on the former Kamloops Residential School grounds site, but identified it as a mass grave.
+The 751 unmarked graves on the former Marieval school grounds at Cowessess First Nation include adult graves as well as children. - Our deepest condolences to the First Nations community in Tk'emlúps te Secwépemc Territory and to the Cowessess First Nation community, and to all Indigenous peoples grieving this troubling and heart wrenching news. - We honour the survivors, families, and children who never returned home.